 If you have experience with VMWare management tools and virtual machine installation, you can install a virtual appliance into your environment to collect network traffic and data.

 The instructions below are not a complete guide to configure vSphere or virtual data centers.
 VMWare offers more information regarding vSphere.

 For Data Center deployments, you must locate and copy your Unique Registration Key, which you need to install the appliance.

 Alert Logic uses the Unique Registration Key to specify where the appliance is located.

 To access your Unique Registration Key:

-- In the Alert Logic console, click Deployments, and then select an existing deployment.
+- In the Alert Logic console, open the relevant Data Center deployment.

 Before you download the virtual appliance, review the virtual appliance requirements.